galahad-creative/idle-mmo-wiki/en/community-and-competition/leaderboards.md

-# Leaderboards
+## Leaderboards

-The leaderboards in IdleMMO serve as a hall of fame, highlighting the top-performing characters in various domains and skills.
+The leaderboards in IdleMMO serve as a hall of fame, highlighting the top-performing characters in various categories and skills.
 It's a great way to see how you stack up against your friends and the competition.

 #### Current Leaderboard Categories

 As it stands, the leaderboards track and display rankings across a range of categories:

 - **Combat Level:** Measure of a character's prowess in battle.
-- **Gold:** Wealth indicator showing the richest characters.
 - **Strength:** Ranking based on characters' brute force.
 - **Defence:** List of characters who excel in protection.
 - **Speed:** Who are the swiftest characters in the realm?